Sachem Capital Sets Dates for 2022 Earnings Release and Conference Call

-/EIN News/ -- BRANFORD, Conn., March 28, 2023 (GLOBE NEWSWIRE) -- Sachem Capital Corp.
-(NYSE American: SACH) (the “Company”) announced today that the Company will release its 2022 financial results after market close on Thursday, March 30, 2023.
+BRANFORD, Conn., March 28, 2023 (GLOBE NEWSWIRE) -- Sachem Capital Corp.
+SACH (the "Company") announced today that the Company will release its 2022 financial results after market close on Thursday, March 30, 2023.
 A webcast and conference call to discuss the results will be held on Friday, March 31, 2023 at 8:00 a.m.
 Eastern Time.

 Webcast: